Naoghuman/articles/SokubanFX/03_Stabilization-from-the-prototype.md

    the item `coordinatesFounded` will be updated.

 <br />
-In the last example again first the `old way` will be shown how to check if all `boxes` are on a `place`, that mean if so then the map is `finished`.
+In the last example from this section again first time the `old way` will be shown how to check if all `boxes` are on a `place`, that mean if so then the map is `finished`.
 ```java
 public class CollisionChecker {